thecodingmachine/best-practices/php/coding_style.md

 **Tip:** install PHP-CS-Fixer globally using Composer.
 You will be able to use it on any project, anywhere in the project tree.
+Some IDEs like PHPStorm already have a CS-Fixer implemented.